ST10268917/Flourish-Budgeting-App/README.md

 * **Part 1:** In Part 1, we conducted research, developed a detailed project plan, and created design documents to guide the development process.
 * **Part 2:** In Part 2,We started implementing the core features based on the Flourish app requirements.
 * **Part 3:** In Part 3, we refined the application by incorporating feedback from our lecturer.
 The end result is a fully functional mobile app that runs smoothly on a mobile device.

+## 🟠 Improvements
+* In Part 1, we followed the project requirements and planned the structure of our Flourish app.
+* In Part 2, we began building the application and received feedback from our lecturer, who suggested adding a navigation bar for better usability.
+* In Part 3, we implemented the navigation bar and refined the app accordingly.

 ## 🟠 Features